angezid/advanced-mark.js/doc/doc_v3/options.md

 }
 ```

+### `staticRanges` option
+When using a `Range` objects one serious problem was discovered: after the library runs using Highlight API, there is a huge performance degradation (a hundred times) if the next run is wrapping matches in HTML elements.
+The library splits text nodes before wrapping matches in HTML elements and this is forced the browser to re-calculate layout and re-render highlights.

+This performance problem is solved by using `StaticRange` objects, but it raise another problem:
+a `StaticRange` does not keep the same content on document changes.

+So, use only the Highlight API, or if there is a need to wrap some matches in HTML elements, wrap them first and then switch to using the Highlight API.

 ### `rangeAcrossElements` option
 This option allows creating a single range for matches located across elements when using the Highlight API with `acrossElements` (`markRanges()` API does not require this) option.
 **Note** that `filter` callback's first parameter is an array of text node(s) containing a match instead of a text node.

-When it is set to `false`, the number of `Range` objects is equal to the number of marked elements (the library creates a `Range` object instead of creating an element).
+When it is set to `false`, the number of `StaticRange/Range` objects is equal to the number of marked elements (the library creates a `StaticRange/Range` object instead of creating an element).
-It can be useful for compatibility: the only difference is `each` callback's first parameter - a `Range` object instead of an HTML element.
+It can be useful for compatibility: the only difference is `each` callback's first parameter - a `StaticRange/Range` object instead of an HTML element.